Madhur96/madhur96.github.io/gsoc19.md

 * ##### *2nd week*

 I worked on lastlog plugin in my 2nd week of GSoC.
-Lastlog searches the current tab for messages with matching <keyword> in them and displays them all in the current tab.
+Lastlog searches the current tab for messages with matching "<keyword>" in them and displays them all in the current tab.

 There was already some work done on this plugin by Maxime "pep."
 Buquet.
 So, I continued my implementation on the same work.